Cakalisto/Microsoft-Ads-API-OAuth-Simulator/README.md

 # Pre-requirement
-Chrome webdriver (ChromeDriver) needs to be installed base on user's Chrome version ChromeDriver can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/downloads
+Chrome webdriver (ChromeDriver) needs to be installed base on user's Chrome version ChromeDriver can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/downloads Once downloaded, please copy the chromedriver.exe file onto your C:\ before running the app